-The comparison figures in parentheses refer to November-December 2017 figures.
-Danske Mortgage Bank Plc's financials developed as expected on 2018.
+The comparison figures in parentheses refer to 2018 figures.

-Danske Mortgage Bank Plc's profit before taxes was EUR 28.2 million (4.5 million).
-The result was EUR 22.5 million (3.6 million).
-Return on equity remained at the same level as for the previous year and it amounted to 8.9 per cent for 2018 (11-12/2017 annualized 8.9 per cent).
+Danske Mortgage Bank Plc's profit before taxes was EUR 23.1 million (28.2 million).
+The result was EUR 18.5 million (22.5 million).

+Return on equity amounted to 6.5 per cent for 2019 (8.9 per cent).
+On February 2019, Danske Mortgage Bank Plc received a capital injection of EUR 45.0 million from the parent company, which increased company's equity and at the same time decreased return on equity.

-Total operating income for 2018 amounted to EUR 40.0 million (6.8 million) and the net interest income was EUR 37.5 million (6.1 million).
-Mortgage Bank's net fee income totalled EUR 2.0 million (0.4 million).
-Net trading income was EUR 0.4 million (0.3 million).
+Total operating income for 2019 amounted to EUR 38.2 million (40.0 million) and the net interest income was EUR 35.6 million (37.5 million).
+Mortgage Bank's net fee income totalled EUR 2.1 million (2.0 million).
+Net trading income was EUR 0.5 million (0.4 million).

-Danske Mortgage Bank Plc's cost to income ratio was 28.9 per cent (31.8 per cent) when Mortgage Bank's operating expenses totalled EUR 11.6 million (2.2 million).
+Danske Mortgage Bank Plc's cost to income ratio was 36.0 per cent (28.9 per cent) and Mortgage Bank's operating expenses totalled EUR 13.8 million (11.6 million).
+Development was mainly due to increase in group's internal recharges as VAT-group in which Danske Mortgage Bank has been part of was dissolved on 31.
+December 2018.

-Individually assessed impairment charges and final write-offs were on low level and totalled EUR 0.2 million (0.2 million).
+Model change on calculation of loss given default has caused expected credit losses to increase compared to the same period last year.
+Impairment charges and final write-offs totalled to EUR 1.4 million (0.2 million) of which final write-offs were 0.3 million euros (0.8 million).
 Non-performing loans were sold regularly to Danske Bank A/S, Finland Branch.